-It's an occurrence that can strike fear in even the most experienced drivers; it can conjure images of expensive mechanic bills and vehicles stranded in the middle of the open desert; it's the dreaded check engine illuminating behind your steering wheel.
+It's an occurrence that can strike fear in even the most experienced drivers; it can conjure images of expensive mechanic bills and vehicles stranded in the middle of the open desert; it's the dreaded check engine light flashing behind your steering wheel.

 While it might trigger immediate panic, the truth is that the check engine light can often pop up for minor problems that can be a quick and easy fix.
 It can also signify a larger issue, however, so you should look into it as quickly as possible.

-Before you panic and begin shopping for a new vehicle, here's a quick overview of the seven most common reasons your check engine light has been activated:
+Before you panic and begin shopping for a new vehicle, here's a quick overview of the five most common reasons your check engine light has been activated.

 What it means: Over time, your vehicle's oxygen sensor can become dirty and covered in oil.
 A dirty oxygen sensor won't prevent your vehicle from running, but it can lower your gas mileage and cause you to fail an emissions test.
 It can also lead to a broken catalytic converter, which will cost way more than an O2 sensor replacement.